 With 89 millon drivers on the road in Spain this summer, here are some tips to make your Spanish Road trip incident free.

 Don’t let a breakdown spoil your time on the road.
-It’s important that you take the right steps towards preparing your vehicle for any unwanted problems that may occur.
-If you’re unsure where to begin, read on to find our pre-trip checklist to make sure your car is road trip ready.
+It’s important that you take the right steps towards preparing your vehicle for any unwanted problems that crop up.
+If you’re unsure where to begin, read this pre-trip checklist and get your car road trip ready.

 Cars have many different components on them that need maintenance to stay in good working order so, to stop you having a breakdown in Europe, make sure you check all of these before hitting the road and be sure to read this RAC guide on travelling around Europe before setting off.